 Smart video conferencing cameras can also drastically improve meetings for hybrid teams.
 These teams are comprised of in-person and remote participants and are an increasingly common component of modern business operations.
 With a natural and intuitive smart camera, hybrid teams work more effectively.

-One example of a smart video conferencing camera is the Meeting Owl, a feature-rich all-in-one camera that helps to naturally and effortlessly capture video conferences.
-Its 360-degree camera and eight omnidirectional microphones isolate speaker video and audio, creating high-quality streams.
+One example of a smart video conferencing camera is the Meeting Owl Pro, a feature-rich all-in-one camera that helps to naturally and effortlessly capture video conferences.
+Its 360° camera automatically zooms in and focuses on whoever's speaking, and the smart microphones and speakers isolate speaker audio, creating a high-quality experience for in-office and remote workers.
+It works with all popular video conferencing services and applications and easily sets up with a USB connection.